-In September 2022, the BPU provisionally approved PSE&G's initial gas CIP cost recovery petition to recover over a one year period deficient gas revenues of approximately \$53 million with new rates effective October 1, 2022.
-The revenue deficiency is the result of lower estimated revenues as compared to a baseline established in PSE&G's most recent distribution base rate proceeding.
+In September 2023, the BPU provisionally approved PSE&G's gas CIP petition to recover \$110 million of deficient gas revenues comprised of approximately \$99 million for the most recent gas CIP annual period ended September 30, 2023, and an additional \$11 million carryover underrecovery from the prior CIP period.
+The revenue deficiency is the result of lower revenues as compared to a baseline established in PSE&G's most recent distribution base rate proceeding.
+New rates were effective October 1, 2023 and PSE&G expects to recover the full \$110 million deficiency over a 12-month period.